Arijeet226/POWER-BI_project4_30.08.2025/README.md

 # POWER-BI_project4_30.08.2025
-This is a powerful SQL project – Showcasing Healthcare stats for inpatient and outpatient waiting time analysis
+This is a powerful POWER BI project – Showcasing Healthcare stats for inpatient and outpatient waiting time analysis

 # Healthcare Waiting List Dashboard